YanzhaoW/Neuland_sim/README.md

 git clone https://github.com/YanzhaoW/Neuland_sim.git
 ```

-NOTE: To continue the following steps, an access to GSI servers is required.
+NOTE: To continue the following steps, an access to the GSI servers is required.
 ## How to run a R3BRoot Macro
 ### Sourcing  and installation